HelTecAutomation/HeltecDocs/doc/arduino/esp32_arduino/source/quick_start.md

 Before all operation, please confirm whether the `USB driver`, `Git` and `Arduino IDE` has been installed correctly.
 If not, please refer to this two articles [establish serial connection](https://docs.heltec.org/general/establish_serial_connection.html) and [Install Git and Arduino IDE](https://docs.heltec.org/general/how_to_install_git_and_arduino.html).

-**There are two methods to install the development framework, choose one of they:**
+**There are three methods to install the development framework, choose one of they:**

 - [Via Arduino Board Manager](via-arduino-board-manager)
 - [Via Git](via-git)